bedro96/azure-chroot/README.md

 az vm create -n ubuntuvm08 -g ubuntuvm02rg -l koreacentral --image /subscriptions/05be085b-86ea-4336-addc-38fd5605xxxx/resourcegroups/imgreporg/providers/microsoft.compute/galleries/ubuntu1804sig/images/ubuntu1804image/versions/latest --specialized
 ```

-### Ubuntu image hasving issue with name resolution.
+### Ubuntu image having issue with name resolution.
 To mitigate this issue, a scipt has been implmented in ``` /etc/init.d/fixresolv.conf ``` and created a symbolic link ```/etc/rc5.d/S01fixresolv.conf```.
 Depending on your linux dist., you need to adjust the script accordingly.
-This happens when resolv.conf is copied to Packer build and get deleted during clean up.
+This happens when resolv.conf is copied into Packer build and gets deleted during clean up.
 There is workaround to pass empty string for ``` "copy_files" but this would be only viable solution when Packer providers doesn't require name resolution.
 ```bash
 ### file: fixresolv.conf
 #!/bin/sh